-The U.S. Department of Defense (DoD) declared in 2020 that any organization providing products or services to the DOD or its supply chain must comply with the Cybersecurity Maturity Model Certification (CMMC).
+In 2020, the U.S. Department of Defense (DoD) declared that any organization providing products or services to the DOD or its supply chain must comply with the Cybersecurity Maturity Model Certification (CMMC).

 The purpose of the SSP is to provide auditors with a clear overview of your organization’s information security (IS) posture, including requirements and controls to meet those requirements.

 The DOD provides guidance on compliance assessment that indicates a review of your SSP should be the first step in ensuring DFARS compliance before awarding the contract, meaning that a SSP is required to obtain a DOD contract.

 A SSP has always been part of the NIST 800-171 security requirement as described in DFARS 252.204-7012, and is even more valuable under the newer (CMMC) and DFARS 252.204-7019 and 7020.

 We can help you create an SSP or fill in the gaps of your existing SSP, including the scope and CMMC 2.0 requirements.